 Most people understand integrity as a moral virtue.
 Fewer understand it as the most powerful financial instrument in existence.
 This is what that looks like in practice.

-Marcus Webb had spent seven years as a commercial real estate broker — grinding through deals, surviving on commission alone.
-Three days before the largest closing of his career — a $47 million commercial property sale — he found something buried in a 2009 environmental assessment.
+Marcus Webb had spent seven years as a commercial real estate broker, grinding through deals and surviving on commission alone.
+Three days before the largest closing of his career, a $47 million commercial property sale, he found something buried in a 2009 environmental assessment.
 A soil contamination report.
 A chemical plume.
 Partially remediated.
 Never officially closed.

 His attorney said it wasn't his obligation to disclose.
 His managing broker told him not to touch it.
 His accountant reminded him the commission was $94,000.
 Everyone agreed: not his problem, not his deal, not his responsibility.